-All our rental bikes have a compact crank, meaning the crankset has a 34/50 combination and the rear cassette is a 12/27.
-This selection allows a good range of gears that will get most people up any of the climbs.
-A normal crankset will have a 39/52 combination, this with a 27 will be fine for most sports cyclists but putting on a 29 may just allow that get out gear for emergencies.
-To put it into context, most of the pro riders will have a 39/25.
+All our rental bikes have a compact crank, meaning the crankset has a 34small ring and a 50 big ring on the front and the rear cassette is a 11/32.
+This selection allows a good range of gears that will get anyone up any of the climbs.
+A standard crankset will have a 39/53 combination and a good compromise for most sport cyclists is a medium crankset of 36/52.
+This combined with an 11/30 or 11/32 is perfect for the mountains in France, Spain or Italy.

 If you have a triple then you will be fine.
 (But we will ask you to lock it up just down the road a little…only kidding)

 CATEGORIES OF COLS

 A Col is a passage between mountains.
 So when you hear people talking about which Col they have climbed and how tough it was they are saying they have ridden to the top of the paved road through the mountains.
 The actual top of the mountain is a lot higher.
 I always say look up until you can see sky and then you have reached the top.